 For tracking company vehicles (part of what’s known as fleet management), features like geofencing become a lot more important.
 You want a GPS tracker that sends email or text message alerts when the device leaves a predetermined area, so you can quickly correct the issue in real-time.
 Whether your vehicles are restricted to your campus, a specific route, or you simply want to know when they’re in use, geofencing tells you when there’s something to see.

-Can you use a smartphone to track a car with GPS?
+Can you use a smartphone to track your car with GPS?

 It might surprise you to learn that you can use a smartphone to track your car.
 Most mobile devices support GPS capabilities, and with the right app, you can see your phone’s GPS location from an independent device (like a computer or another smartphone).